Nursing - Children's Nursing

 All applicants must:

-6 months relevant nursing experience within the last 2 years (inclusive of internship)
+• 6 months relevant nursing experience within the last 2 years up to and including 1st April of the year of application

 Please Note: If your preference is to be a student of UCD (partnered with CHI at Crumlin) there is an essential requirement that you must have undertaken a Level 8 Research Module (either stand alone or as part of a level 8 programme)